Get Tech Tips

 #1 – It smoked like a chimney and set off every alarm in the house

-#2 – Once I got the doors and windows open and the smell cleared out as best I could it got me thinking… How long has it been since that second 5kw was connected?
+#2 – Once I got the doors and windows open and the smell cleared out as best I could, it got me thinking… How long has it been since that second 5kw was connected?

-When I looked closer I saw that the feed wire going to the air handler was only #10… then it dawned on me.
+When I looked closer, I saw that the feed wire going to the air handler was only #10—then it dawned on me.

-The REASON they had one-half of the heat disconnected was because the breaker and wire size were only rated for 5kw.
-Why did they a 10kw you might ask?
-Likely it’s what they had on the truck and they figured if they disconnected one-half it would be safe.
+The REASON they had one-half of the heat disconnected was that the breaker and wire size were only rated for 5kw.
+“Why did they have a 10kw?” you might ask.
+It's likely what some other tech had on the truck, and they figured if they disconnected one-half, it would be safe.